Pre-stage One Exploration

 We would encourage you to contact several agencies at this stage because it is very important that you feel comfortable with the agency you go forward with.
 The adoption process takes time and involves you and your social worker looking at all areas of your life, to make sure that you can provide the right love and support to a child in need of a home.
 You will find the process much easier if you have a good rapport with your adoption agency.

 As you contact different agencies, be aware that each have their own needs and priorities.
 If you are discouraged by the first agency you contact that doesn’t mean you can’t adopt!
-Speak to another agency or two, or give our information line a call if you have any questions or concerns.
+Speak to another agency or two.

 Once you have found an agency you are happy with, you are ready to make a formal application.